IanTBlack/CMP/Data/Yaquina_Dock5/README.txt

        MM is the month the data was recovered,
        DD is the day the data was recovered.

 These files contain raw data from each instrument.
+Including:
+Salinity
+Temperature
+Actual Conductivity
+Specific Conductivity
+Resistivity
+Density
+Total Dissolved Solids